-What Do We Mean By Scaling?
+5.1 What Do We Mean By Scaling?

-The goal of "model scaling" is to be able to increase the number of chips used for training or inference while achieving a proportional, linear increase in throughput (we call this strong scaling).
-While performance on a single chip depends on the trade-off between memory bandwidth and FLOPs, performance at the cluster level depends on hiding inter-chip communication by overlapping it with useful FLOPS.
-This is non-trivial, because increasing the number of chips increases the communication load while reducing the amount of per-device computation we can use to hide it.
+The goal of "model scaling" is to be able to increase the number of chips used for training or inference while achieving a proportional, linear increase in throughput.
+We call this strong scaling".
+This is difficult to achieve because increasing the number of chips increases the communication load while reducing the amount of per-device computation we can use to hide it.
 As we saw in Section 3, sharded matrix multiplications often require expensive AllGathers or ReduceScatters that can block the TPUs from doing useful work.
 The goal of this section is to find out when these become too expensive.
+1

-In this section, we'll discuss four common parallelism schemes: (pure) data parallelism, fully-sharded data parallelism (FSDP / ZeRO sharding), tensor parallelism (also known as model parallelism), and (briefly) pipeline parallelism.
-For each, we'll show what communication cost we incur and at what point that cost starts to bottleneck our compute cost.
-For this section, you can focus solely on inter-chip communication costs, since as long as we have a large enough single-chip batch size, the transfer of data from HBM to MXU is already overlapped with computation.

-We'll use the following notation to simplify calculations throughout this section.
-Meaning (model parameters)
+In this section, we'll discuss four common parallelism schemes: (pure) data parallelism, fully-sharded data parallelism (FSDP / ZeRO sharding),tensor parallelism, and (briefly) pipeline parallelism.
+For each, we'll show what communication cost we incur and at what point that cost starts to bottleneck our compute cost.2 We'll use the following notation to simplify calculations throughout this section.